FourierIndustries-LLP/SSTuino_II_Core/README.md

 ## Documentation ![Inline docs](http://inch-ci.org/github/dwyl/hapi-auth-jwt2.svg?branch=master)

 Please refer to the [FourierIndustries Knowledge Base](https://knowledge.fourier.industries).
+Beginners can refer to the Essentials Track, which has tutorials on the basics of an Arduino, and the fundamentals of IoT.

 ## Known issues